25 AI marketing tools you need to get ahead in 2025

 Best use cases

-Retailers use Salesforce Customer 360 to make shopping feel personal, financial institutions use it for smarter customer recommendations, and healthcare providers rely on it for data-driven patient care.
+Retailers use Salesforce Customer 360 to make shopping feel tailored to each person, banks and financial firms lean on it for smarter customer recommendations, and healthcare teams use it to drive better patient care with data that’s actually useful.
 Its knack for unifying sales, service, and marketing makes it a must-have for any company looking to level up their customer experience.

 AI for content creation